julienstroheker/MMM-NBARanking/README.md

 ## Special Thanks
 - [Michael Teeuw](https://github.com/MichMich) for creating the awesome [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) project that made this module possible.
 - [kshvmdn for his library and documentation on how we can use the stats and data API](https://github.com/kshvmdn/nba.js)

+## More to come in the next days - In development
+- Ranking per conference
+- Reduce the font
+- Top 10
+- ...